- Off The Beaten Path

-Getting back on shore you are transferred directly to the airport which takes about 4 hours, then take a short flight to Luang Prabang.
+Getting back onshore, you will be transferred directly to the airport which takes about 4 hours, then take a short flight to Luang Prabang.

 Overnight in Luang Prabang

-An optional early start gives us the fantastic opportunity to participate in the daily morning rituals of saffron-clad monks collecting offerings of Alms (ubiquitous sticky rice) from the faithful residents.
-From there you will visit the morning Phosi Market, where we will see such diverse offerings as dried buffalo skin, local tea and saltpeter among the chickens, vegetables and hill-tribe weavings.
+An optional early start will give us the fantastic opportunity to participate in the daily morning rituals of saffron-clad monks collecting offerings of Alms (ubiquitous sticky rice) from the faithful residents.
+From there, you will visit the morning Phosi Market, where we will see such diverse offerings as dried buffalo skin, local tea and saltpeter among the chickens, vegetables and hill-tribe weavings.

 After that, back to the hotel for breakfast.
-You then continue touring the ancient town of Luang Prabang with a visit to the Royal Palace Museum, which hosts a range of interesting artifacts.
-Next stop is the magnificent Wat Xiengthong with its roofs sweeping low to the ground, which represents classical Laotian architecture.
-You also have time to visit the impressive stupa of Wat Visoun and the shrines of Wat Aham and Wat Mai.
+You’ll then continue touring the ancient town of Luang Prabang with a visit to the Royal Palace Museum, which hosts a range of interesting artifacts.
+Next stop will be the magnificent Wat Xiengthong with its roofs sweeping low to the ground, which represents classical Laotian architecture.
+You will also have time to visit the impressive stupa of Wat Visoun and the shrines of Wat Aham and Wat Mai.

 Overnight in Luang Prabang

-The day starts head north by a private car along route 13, before taking an unpaved road to Ban Khia Luang village.
+Today we will start heading north on a private car along route 13, before taking an unpaved road to Ban Khia Luang village.
 You then have ample time to visit the school, play with the kids.
 You also take some time to explore the rest of the village, where you can see weaving and visit the local temple.
 We stop for lunch at the village, which can either be a western picnic lunch, or traditional Lao food such as sticky rice, laap and fresh vegetables cooked by the villagers.

-After lunch you say good bye to the village and drive to Ban Khoklin.
+After lunch, you will say goodbye to the village and drive to Ban Khoklin.
 The road will take you through some beautiful scenery of mountains and paddy fields.
 At Ban Khoklin you board a private boat down the Nam Ou River for 30 minutes to Pak Ou Caves, two linked caves crammed with thousands of gold lacquered Buddha statues of various shapes and sizes left by pilgrims and continue down the Mekong River back to Luang Prabang.
 Arrive back into town in the late afternoon.

 Overnight in Luang Prabang

-After breakfast you take a short drive to the Spirit Resort where you will experience the protected Elephants at the “Elephant Park Project” along the Nam Khan riverbanks.
+After breakfast, you will take a short drive to the Spirit Resort, where you will experience the protected Elephants at the “Elephant Park Project” along the Nam Khan riverbanks.
 From here you can enjoy the 1 hr.
 Elephant ride on the back of a protected Asian Elephant.

-It is then followed by a short and easy hiking tour will lead us out into the Fair Trek project area where villages profit directly from our visit.
+It will then be followed by a short and easy hiking tour will lead us out into the Fair Trek project area where villages profit directly from our visit.
 A small Khmu community lives below a high rising mountain range.

 Overnight in Luang Prabang

-After breakfast you star your day with a visit to The National Museum (close Tuesday) and the Central market.
-Then you travel by roads to mountainous town of Vang Vieng.
+After breakfast, you will start your day with a visit to The National Museum (closed on Tuesday) and the Central Market.
+Then you travel by roads to the mountainous town of Vang Vieng.
 Today your intrepid journey will be strenuous as this drive is along one of the most scenic but also one of the roughest routes in Asia.